 One more: Imagine the most torrential downpour or snow storm you would want to be hiking in.

-I'd also like to throw in a few more scenarios for debating whether to carry one of the best hiking umbrellas:
+I'd also like to throw in a few more scenarios for debate on whether or not to carry one of the best hiking umbrellas.

 A hiker who leaves rain gear at home, relying upon an umbrella for thermoregulation and dryness, is putting all eggs into one basket.